Trends in the bike trade 2020 -2021

 Smart Cities 2030

 As more people are now working from home during the crisis, that could move to a permanent measure.
 As many buildings become empty in our cities, coupled with European cities moving to expel petrol and diesel cars by 2030 and high unemployment from the economy shutting down, could mean governments develop our Cities into Smart Cities, creating jobs, with the empty building becoming apartments, with more people living in cities and using electric vehicles that are tracked by 5G network.
 Known as Agenda 2030.
 Also, Check out The World Economic Forum and ID2021 to see what plans the global elites have for the 99%.
+While there will be up and downs, there are opportunities, as the good bike brands will invests and develop and grow the number of e-bikes.

 Data from the electric scooters that are hired in cities, will be used to build the cycle lanes in the Smart Cities and will increase the number of cyclists, mainly riding e-bikes.
 In the past, baby boomers have been the ones spending their money consuming goods.
 In the next ten years, we will see a growing number of e-bikes being used by the millennials around the cities, but few will be buying them, they will lease or more likely have a contract like a mobile phone and replace the bike every two years.
 The contract will include basic servicing and the bike will be connected to the internet, so milage use will be recorded and the rider sent a notification when their bike is due a service, replacement parts and any firmware updates will be done over the internet, just like your computer.